FAQ

 FAQs

 If you’re reading this page, that means you’re hopefully joining us soon for a concert, and we love that.
-We care a LOT about making sure people who are newer to classical music and/or orchestra concerts have a great experience.
-If you have a question that isn’t answered below please contact us at info@jacksonsymphony.org we want to ensure you have an amazing experience.
+We care A LOT about making sure people who are newer to classical music and/or orchestra concerts have a great experience.
+If you have a question that isn’t answered below please contact us at info@jacksonsymphony.org.
+We want to ensure you have an amazing experience.

 What do I wear?

 More than anything, we want you to be comfortable when you join us for a concert, so dress in a way that works for you.
-Some people love dressing up and going out—if that’s you go for it.
+Some people love dressing up and going out — if that’s you, go for it.
 If you prefer to be more casual, that’s fine too.
 You won’t be the only one dressed casually, either.
 You will see everything from jeans to suits and ties.
 In short, you do you, and we’re just glad you’re joining us.

 When do I applaud?